The Third Party Litigation Funding Law Review: United Arab Emirates

 Currently, the TPF market in the DIFC is not regulated, but this may change as the DIFC has been considering expanding the powers of the DIFC Courts to issue regulations regarding TPF (see Section VII).

-It is worth noting that contingency fees, or no-win-no-fee arrangements and agreements whereby a lawyer is rewarded by way of a share of the proceeds, are prohibited in proceedings in the DIFC Courts.
-Conditional fee arrangements are permitted subject to disclosure requirements (whereby, in the event that the client is successful, the legal representatives receive an uplift in fees, as opposed to a share in the proceeds).
+It is worth noting that while contingency fees, or no-win-no-fee arrangements and agreements whereby a lawyer is rewarded by way of a share of the proceeds, are prohibited in onshore UAE proceedings, there has been a suggestion by the DIFC Courts that reasonable and proper contingency fees would be allowed in proceedings in the DIFC Courts.8 Conditional fee arrangements are permitted subject to disclosure requirements (whereby, in the event that the client is successful, the legal representatives receive an uplift in fees, as opposed to a share in the proceeds).

 Structuring the agreement